Introduction

 • Mastering client communication and setting clear contract boundaries

-• Negotiating prices confidently and understanding value beyond cost
+• Negotiating prices and understanding value beyond cost

-• Managing time effectively with flexible working hours
+• Effective time management through defining my flexible working hours

 • Overcoming discomfort around invoicing and money discussions